biosfood/tanaica/README.md

 When adding dotfiles for an additional programm or generally suggesting a new dependency, add its AUR name to the `dependencies` file.

 Konsole likes to regularly mess up configurations.
-Because of this, its `.konsolerc` is inside `.gitignore`.
-Be especially careful when committing this file.
+Because of this, it is highly reccommended you run `git update-index --skip-worktree userhome/.config/konsolerc` after initializing the repository and be careful what changes are committed.